Terms and Conditions

-9.3 Except as set out in these Conditions, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, are excluded from the Contract.
+9.3 Except as set out in these terms and conditions, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, are excluded from the Contract.

 10.1 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if:

-j) any event occurs, or proceeding is taken, with respect to the other party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clause 10.1 (b) to clause 10.1 (i) (inclusive);
+10.1.10 any event occurs, or proceeding is taken, with respect to the other party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clause 10.1;

 10.2 Without limiting its other rights or remedies, the Supplier shall have the right to suspend the supply of Services and all further deliveries of Supplier Materials under the Contract or any other contract between the Client and the Supplier if:

-d) the Supplier in its own opinion believes that the Client is no longer intending to exclusively use the Supplier for Services.
+10.2.4 the Supplier (in its own opinion) believes that the Client is no longer intending to exclusively use the Supplier for Services.

 11 Consequences of Termination